 Nissan, the UK’s largest car manufacturer, started production of the new Qashqai at its Sunderland factory in January 2014, where more than 7,000 people are now employed.
 Crossrail has provided further opportunity for new vehicle-production in the UK.
 Bombardier has won a contract to produce the trains for the project at its Derby factory, as well as being tasked with building a train depot at Old Oak Common in West London.

 The manufacturing recovery is also speeding up as a result of the growing trend among British businesses for re-shoring – bringing production back to the UK.
 Since 2011, about 1,500 offshore manufacturing jobs have been moved back to the UK.
 This homeward migration is set to continue as new technologies help the UK to become a more competitive production centre.
 This ‘third industrial revolution’ is reducing the need for manual labour – traditionally sourced overseas – and increasing demand for highly skilled designers and engineers.

 Where are all the jobs?

-Check out previous Job Market Reports here (September 2013, August 2013, July 2013, June 2013, May 2013) and don’t forget to follow us on Twitter and Facebook to keep up to date with more exciting news.
-If you need anything data-wise contact us here, where our resident army of data nerds are always happy to help
+Check out other recent Job Market Reports here (January 2014, December 2013, and November 2013) and don’t forget to follow us on Twitter and Facebook to keep up to date with more exciting news.
+If you need anything data-wise contact us here, where our resident army of data nerds are always happy to help with any query.